FIXP-membership via Convex Optimization: Games, Cakes, and Markets: Applications to Game Theory

 The main result of this section is the following.

 \begin{theorem} Computing a \emph{stationary $\lambda$-discounted equilibrium} of an $n$-player stochastic game is \FIXP-complete. \end{theorem}

-Next, we first define $n$-player stochastic games formally, as well as the equilibrium notion which appears in the statement \cref{thm:stochastic-games} above.
-Then we present the proof of \FIXP-membership for the problem; the \FIXP-hardness follows from \citep{SICOMP:EtessamiY10}, by consider a single-state stochastic game, i.e., a normal form game. \\
+Next, we first define $n$-player stochastic games formally, as well as the equilibrium notion which appears in the statement of \cref{thm:stochastic-games} above.
+Then we present the proof of \FIXP-membership for the problem; the \FIXP-hardness follows from \citep{SICOMP:EtessamiY10}, by considering a single-state stochastic game, i.e., a normal form game. \\